ahochsteger/gmail-processor/README.md

 ## Getting Started

-There are two ways to use GmailProcessor in your Google Apps Script project:
+There are different ways to get started with GmailProcessor in your Google Apps Script project:

-1. **Referencing** the provided library (recommended): Use this, if you just want to use it, get easy upgrades and don't want to fiddle with the library code at all.
+1. [**Use** a library reference (recommended)](#use-a-library-reference-recommended): Use this, if you just want to use the library, get easy updates and don't want to fiddle with the library code at all.
-2. **Copying** the library code (advanced): Use this if you want full control over what's being executed or if you want to use your own modified library versions.
+2. [**Copy** the library code (advanced)](#copy-the-library-code-advanced): Use this if you want full control over what's being executed or if you want to use your own modified library versions.
+3. [**Migrate** from GMail2GDrive](#migrate-from-gmail2gdrive): Use this, if you've used GMail2GDrive before and want to migrate to Gmail Processor.

-### Getting Started: Referencing the Provided Library
+### Use a Library Reference (recommended)

-To use the Gmail Processor library directly within Google Apps Script, you can choose from three available channels - depending on your needs: `stable`, `testing`, and `dev`.
+To use the Gmail Processor library directly within Google Apps Script, you can choose from three available release channels with the associated script IDs - depending on your needs:

 Follow these steps:

 1. Open [Google Apps Script](https://script.google.com/home?hl=en).
 2. Create an empty project and give it a name (e.g. `MyGmailProcessor`) or select an existing one.
-3. Add the library in the Libraries section using the ＋ icon and insert the Script ID `1yhOQyl_xWtnGJn_bzlL7oA4d_q5KoMyZyWIqXDJX1SY7bi22_lpjMiQK` (stable release channel).
+3. Add the library in the Libraries section using the ＋ icon and insert one of these Script IDs:
-   - Alternatively you can use `TODO` for the testing release channel or `TODO` for development release channel.
-   - Version: Last development snapshot or a certain stable version
+   - **Stable** (recommended): `1Qvk0v7ggfW-TJ84dlYPlDzJG8y-Dif-j9kdA1aWv4wzxE_IOkeV2juLB`
+   - **Beta** (for pre-release tests): `1yhOQyl_xWtnGJn_bzlL7oA4d_q5KoMyZyWIqXDJX1SY7bi22_lpjMiQK`
-4. Press "Look up" and select the desired release number or "HEAD (Development Mode)" if you always want to used the latest version of the release channel.
+4. Press "Look up" and select the desired release number as **version** or "HEAD (Development Mode)" if you always want to use the latest version of the desired release channel.
-5. Set the identifier to: `GmailProcessor` (any name will do, but we will use that name as a reference later in all examples and documentation)
+5. Set the **identifier** to `GmailProcessor` (any name will do, but we will use this identifier as a reference in all examples and documentation)
 6. Replace the contents of the initially created file `Code.gs` with the example from [gettingStarted.js](src/gas/examples/gettingStarted.js) and save the changes.
 7. Perform initial start of the function `run` to grant the permissions (see below for an explanation why these are required):
    1. Select the account you want to grant access for